riddhiesi2026-glitch/PridictionModelRiddhi/README.md

     - Confusion Matrix

 11. Built a prediction system that accepts patient health parameters and predicts whether the patient is diabetic or non-diabetic.

+#Wine Quality Prediction

+Steps Performed

+1. Imported required libraries:

+   - Pandas
+   - NumPy
+   - StandardScaler
+   - Train-Test Split
+   - Random Forest Regressor
+   - R² Score

+2. Loaded the wine quality dataset using Pandas.

+3. Explored the dataset using:

+   - "head()"
+   - "info()"
+   - "describe()"
+   - "shape()"
+   - "isnull().sum()"

+4. Handled missing values by filling:

+   - Calories with median
+   - pH with median
+   - Sulphates with median

+5. Performed outlier detection and removal using the IQR (Interquartile Range) method.

+6. Selected features (X) and target variable (Quality).

+7. Applied feature scaling using StandardScaler.

+8. Split the dataset into training and testing sets using an 80:20 ratio.

+9. Trained a Random Forest Regressor model with:

+   - n_estimators = 200
+   - max_depth = 4
+   - random_state = 42

+10. Generated predictions for training and testing data.

+11. Evaluated model performance using the R² Score.

+12. Built a prediction system that accepts wine characteristics and predicts wine quality.